Mia Hamm: 2003 FIFA Women's World Cup

-2004: 158th international goal and Athens Olympics
+2004: Athens Olympics and retirement

-During a friendly game against Australia on July 21, 2004, Hamm scored her 158th international goal setting the record for most international goals scored by any player in the world, male or female.
-She held the world record until Abby Wambach scored her 159th goal on June 20, 2013.
-The Australia match also marked Hamm's 259th international appearance; only two of her teammates, Kristine Lilly and Christie Rampone, have played in more international games.

-Hamm helped lead the U.S. national team to its second gold medal at the 2004 Summer Olympics in Athens and was selected by her fellow Olympians to carry the American flag at the closing ceremony.
-During the team's first group stage match against Greece, Hamm served the cross to Shannon Boxx's game-opening goal, and scored the last goal of the match to lift the U.S. to a 3–0 win.
-During a 2–0 win over Brazil in the second group stage match, Hamm converted a penalty kick for the opening goal.
-The U.S. finished at the top of Group C with seven points after a 1–1 draw against Australia to advance to the quarter-finals, where they defeated Japan 2–1.
-During the semi-final match against Germany, Hamm served an assist to Heather O'Reilly who scored in overtime to secure a 2–1 win.
-The U.S. faced Brazil for a second time at the Games in the gold medal match and won 2–1 in overtime.
-Her teammates swarmed Hamm after the final whistle to celebrate their second Olympic gold medal and her final win at the Olympics.
-The game marked the last Olympic appearance for the five remaining players who had helped win the inaugural 1991 FIFA Women's World Cup: Hamm, Julie Foudy, Joy Fawcett, Brandi Chastain, and Kristine Lilly (often referred to as the Fab Five).
+On May 14, 2004, Hamm announced that she would retire after the 2004 Summer Olympics in Athens.
+During the Olympic tournament, Hamm scored twice during her team's first group stage match against Greece as the U.S. won 3–0.
+Hamm scored once during the next match, a 2–0 win over Brazil.
+In the semifinal against Germany, Hamm served an assist to Heather O'Reilly, who scored to secure a 2–1 win.
+The U.S. faced Brazil for a second time in the gold medal match and won 2–1 in overtime.
+The game marked the last Olympic appearance for five players who had helped win the inaugural 1991 Women's World Cup: Hamm, Julie Foudy, Joy Fawcett, Brandi Chastain, and Kristine Lilly (often referred to as the Fab Five).
+Hamm was selected to carry the American flag at the closing ceremony of the Olympics.

+Following the Olympics, Hamm and her teammates played in a 10-game farewell tour in the United States.
+(Note: Attributed to multiple references:) During the tour, Hamm scored her 158th international goal, setting the record for most international goals scored by a player of any gender.
+She held the record until Abby Wambach scored her 159th goal in 2013.
+The final match of the tour against Mexico in Carson, California, on December 8, marked the final international match for Hamm, Julie Foudy, and Joy Fawcett.
+The three players were honored in a pre-game ceremony and were presented with framed jerseys and roses.
+The U.S. defeated Mexico 5–0 with Hamm assisting on two of the goals.
+Hamm's No.9 jersey was inherited by midfielder Heather O'Reilly.

 Style of play

-Regarded as one of the greatest female soccer players of all time, Hamm was an athletic, dynamic, and technically gifted striker, renowned for her speed, skill, footwork, stamina, and ability on the ball, as well as her consistency.
-An excellent, agile dribbler, she was highly regarded for her control, as well as her grace, pace, and elegance in possession.
-A prolific goalscorer, she was known for her powerful and accurate striking ability, although she was also a creative and hard-working forward, and a team player, who was equally capable of assisting many goals for her teammates, due to her accurate passing, and was also willing to aid her teammates defensively when possession was lost.
-She was capable of playing in any offensive position.
+Regarded as one of the greatest female soccer players of all time, (Note: Attributed to multiple references:) Hamm was a technically gifted striker, known for her speed, footwork, stamina, and consistency.
+(Note: Attributed to multiple references:) An agile dribbler, she was highly regarded for her control, pace, and elegance in possession.
+(Note: Attributed to multiple references:) As a prolific goalscorer, Hamm was known for her powerful and accurate striking ability.
+She was also a creative and hard-working forward and team player, capable of assisting many goals with her accurate passing.
+She was able to aid her teammates defensively when possession was lost.
+(Note: Attributed to multiple references:)

+Endorsements

+Hamm has been called the most marketable female athlete of her generation.
+During her time as an international soccer player, she signed endorsement deals with Gatorade, Nike, Dreyer's Ice Cream, Pepsi, Nabisco, Fleet Bank, Earthgrains, and Powerbar.
+(Note: Attributed to multiple references:) In 1997, she starred in a commercial for Pert Plus.
+Hamm was featured on a Wheaties box following the 1999 World Cup and endorsed the first Soccer Barbie by Mattel.
+She co-starred with Michael Jordan in a commercial for Gatorade in 1999, which featured the two athletes competing against each other in a variety of sports.
+(Note: Attributed to multiple references:)